ravitejameruva/PowerBI_DAX/README.md

 ## What is DAX ?
 1. DAX stands for DATA ANALYSIS EXPRESSION.
 2. DAX is a programming language that is used throughout MS power BI for creating Calculated Columns, Measures and Tables.
-3. DAX is a collection of functions, operators that can be used in a formula or expression to calculate or return on more values.
+3. DAX is a collection of functions, operators that can be used in a formula or expression to calculate or return one more values.
 4. By using DAX we can perform data analysis.

 ## Calculated Columns